fusepoolP3/p3-entry-resource/README.md

     docker run --rm -ti -p 80:8080 fusepoolp3/entry-resource

-### Eclipse

-The projects comes with eclipse configuration files so that they can be used with [bndtools](http://bndtools.org/).
-Just import both project into an empty eclipse workspace.
-As it is written in Scala you also need the [Scala IDE Plugin](http://scala-ide.org/).

- * Note that you cannot clone the project out of eclipse, as it is not an eclipse project but an eclipse workspace
- * Install the bndtools befotre opening the workspace

-### Gradle
+### Maven

-You can also build with gradle:
+You can also build with maven:

-    gradle build
+    mvn install

-And create an executable jar:
+This creates an executable jar `launcher/target`.

-    gradle export

-You'll find the exectuable jar at ./entry/generated/distributions/executable/launch.jar.

 Execute with:

-    java -jar ./entry/generated/distributions/executable/launch.jar
+    java -jar launcher/target/launcher-*.jar"